Manfred Berliner

-Manfred Berliner (born 1853 in Hannover; died 1931) was a German business teacher.
+Manfred Berliner (1853-1931) was a German teacher who founded Business Teaching Institute in Hanover, which later became Berliner's Advanced Business School.

 Life

-He was the fifth child of textile merchant Samuel Berliner and brother of Emil Berliner (inventor of the gramophone), Joseph Berliner, and Jacob Berliner.
+Berliner was born in 1853, in Hanover.
+He was the fifth child of textile merchant Samuel Berliner.
+He had three brothers: Emil (the inventor of the gramophone), Joseph and Jacob.

-After a merchant apprenticeship, military service in the Franco-Prussian war, and work in bookkeeping, he initially managed membership of the Commercial Association.
-He then became a business teacher and in 1878 founded his "Business Teaching Institute" (Handels-Lehr-Institut) in Hannover, which later became "Berliner's Advanced Business School."
+He took a merchant apprenticeship, served in the Franco-Prussian war, and worked in bookkeeping.
+He then managed memberships of the Commercial Association.
+In 1878, he became a business teacher and founded his "Business Teaching Institute" (Handels-Lehr-Institut) in Hanover, which later became "Berliner's Advanced Business School."
 The school taught mathematics, bookkeeping, trade and exchange, correspondence, and stenography.
 In 1903, the school was officially accredited as a vocational school.

-He was also involved in the management of a Jewish school in Ahlem, founded by Hannover Banker Alexander Moritz Simon (died 1905).
+He was also involved in the management of a Jewish school in Ahlem, founded by Hanover banker Alexander Moritz Simon.

 With his wife Hanna (née Dessau), he had five children including Siegfried (b.
 1884), Cora (who was murdered in the Holocaust), and Bernhard, an analyst at the Berlin Psychoanalytic Institute who later immigrated to the USA.
 Siegfried took over direction of Berliner's school in 1913, but was appointed a professor of business administration at the Imperial University of Tokyo.

-Manfred Berliner died in 1931 and is buried at the Jewish Cemetery "An der Strangriede" in Hannover.
+Berliner died in 1931 and is buried at the Jewish Cemetery "An der Strangriede" in Hanover.
 In his lifetime he came to own 80 properties in Germany which are still held in trust to benefit his heirs.
 The properties were subject to extensive litigation following the Nazi regime.